This is a work of fiction.

 At this rate I might just end up flattened by its fist or ripped apart by these icicles.

-“I could use this large arm to get closer to its body.”
+“I could use that large arm to get closer to its body.”

 I landed on the demon’s icy arm.
 Its fur was hard like crystals.
 My trusty armor easily broke them when I stepped on them.
 I almost slipped as I ran up.
 Staying on that slippery path was like running on top of a giant tube made of glass.

 Gader’el moved its arm to throw me away so I fell off balance and away from the tracks I made on its arm.
 The demon tried to grab my body while I was still falling mid-air.
 I called on the wind again to propel myself away from its gigantic palm.
 It looked like I was flying as the force of the wind lifted me higher while I evaded the demon’s hands.
 In a few rapid dashes, I ended up higher than the demon’s head.
-Looking down at it from there made me feel like I can take him on.
+Looking down at it from there, I felt like I can take him on.